kaicataldo/findabuddy/README.md

      (_'---'`)                                                                              __/ |
                                                                                            |___/

 Find-A-Buddy is a Twitter bot that uses the PetFinder API to tweet listings of adoptable dogs in a given geographic area.
 To create your own Find-A-Buddy Twitter bot, all you need is your own [Petfinder API key](https://www.petfinder.com/developers/api-key), your own [Twitter app auth credentials](https://apps.twitter.com/), and a process to invoke the script at a set interval.

 This is a rewrite of one of my very first [projects](https://github.com/kaicataldo/findabuddy-v1), this time written in Python since it's the current language I'm learning 😊.

+# DEPRECATION NOTICE
+__Given the recent goings-on at Twitter (both from an organizational and technical view), I've decided to deprecate this repository. https://twitter.com/findabuddynyc stopped running suddenly with little warning due to breaking API changes and is no longer running (I can't even access the page any more because Twitter is currently not letting users view tweets unless they're logged in).
+It was a fun nearly 9 years (still can't believe I started this that long ago!), and thanks to all the Twitter users who supported the account along the way. 🐶❤️__

 # Usage